JasonBaier/ci3-fire-starter/README.md

 ##INTRODUCTION

 CI3 Fire Starter is a CodeIgniter3 skeleton application that includes jQuery and Bootstrap.
-It is intended to be light weight, minimalistic and not get in your way of building great CodeIgniter applications.
-It is also intended for people who want to learn CodeIgniter.
+It is intended to be light weight, minimalistic and not get in your way of building great CodeIgniter 3 applications.
+It is also intended for newbies who want a simple, easy platform for learning CodeIgniter.

 Here is what's included: